 These amounts represent liabilities for services provided to the Company prior to the end of the financial year which are unpaid.
 The amounts are unsecured and are usually paid within 30 days of recognition.
-Payables and other liabilities are presented as current liabilities unless payment is not due within 12 months after the reporting period.
+The (intercompany) payables and other liabilities are presented as current liabilities unless payment is not due within 12 months after the reporting period.
+The other liabilities, not elsewhere shown, include the accrual on taxes, licenses and (professional) fees.